pnicto/CSF364-Assignment-1/md_docs/analysis.md

 We also varied the number of input points from 10E1 to 10E7 for distribution 1, and from 10E1 to 10E4 for distribution 2.

-Furthermore, we also experimented with a few variations in our implementations of our algorithms to find their impact on the performance of our code.
+Furthermore, we also experimented with a few variations in our implementations of our algorithms to find their impact on the performance of our code, as detailed above.

-For Kirkpatrick-Seidel, the variations are as follows:

-1. Calculating the median by sorting instead of using the median of medians algorithm
-2. Passing arguments to functions as values instead of references

 ## Uniform probability distribution